deepgraph/deepgraph/README.rst

 Documentation
 -------------

-The official documentation is hosted on readthedocs.org: http://deepgraph.readthedocs.io
+The official documentation is hosted here: http://deepgraph.readthedocs.io

 The documentation provides a good starting point for learning how